leovandriel/bootgpt/README.md

 The first of this is a `run` source file.
 This breaks us free from having to provide detailed instructions on how to call the OpenAI API every time we want to run a prompt.
-For every source file we still need two prompts, because the language model has diminished capabilities when writing python that writes python.
+For every source file, we still need two prompts because it is harder to instruct the language model in a single prompt to write python to write python.

-The second is `run_cached`, which adds basic caching capabilities in order to speed access to the LLM.
+The second is `run_cached`, which adds basic caching capabilities in order to speedup repeated boot runs.
 This simply appends to the existing source file, requiring a reload of the module.
 The third is `run_prompt`, which simplifies calling the API with a single prompt.